To be the leading model for public health and health systems learning, research and service, with impact at local and global levels.

 In mid-2013, the School became U of T’s first new Faculty in 15 years, with a vision and mission distinct from the Faculty of Medicine.
 At the same time, the School launched several strategic research and training initiatives capitalizing on key strengths.

-On July 1, 2017, Professor Adalsteinn Brown, Dalla Lana Chair of Public Health Policy, became Interim Dean of the School, a global leader in public health and health systems education, research and service.
+On July 1, 2017, Professor Adalsteinn Brown, Dalla Lana Chair of Public Health Policy, became Interim Dean of the School.
+On June 18, 2018 he was appointed Dean of DLSPH for a five-year term from July 1, 2018 to June 30, 2023.

 By the Numbers